White, black, brown

 Boston Labs have eager personalities that make them happy to please their favorite people.
 They love to be rewarded and lap up any positive attention they can find.
 They are typically calmer than the Labrador, but they still need enough activity to keep them from loneliness and boredom.

 Purebred Boston Terriers and Labrador Retrievers can be quite a bit more expensive.
 However, they have both become popular dogs, and this has lowered their respective prices on the market.
-That means that hybrid mixes of these two tend to be less expensive.
+That means that a mix of these two tends to be less expensive.
+When you’re looking for a Boston Lab, make sure you’re dealing with a reputable breeder.
+A quality breeder will talk to you about the puppy’s health background, let you visit the facilities, and introduce you to the puppy’s parents or siblings.

 3 Little-Known Facts About the Boston Lab